xieyuheng/meta-lisp.js/README.md

-# lattice-lisp.js
+# meta-lisp.js

-A lisp with structural type system.
+A lisp as meta language to implement other languages.

 ## Usages